inab/EPICO-data-loading-scripts/INSTALL.md

-BLUEPRINT-dcc-loading-scripts
+EPICO-data-loading-scripts
 =============================

-In order to use BLUEPRINT DCC database loading scripts you need to install the modules needed by BP-Schema-tools, and the next Perl modules:
+In order to use the available scripts you need to install the modules needed by BP-Schema-tools, as well as the next Perl modules:

 * Config::IniFiles
 * Net::FTP::AutoReconnect